Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/06_double_dragons/index.en.md

       <p>This isn't <em>quite</em> enough, as Alternative End deals over twice
       a healer's max HP in damage.</p>
       <p>However, SCH is uniquely positioned to be <em>very</em> effective
-      against Alternate End because Fey Illumination serves as an extra piece of mitigation.
+      against Alternative End because Fey Illumination serves as an extra piece of mitigation.
 Combined with Protraction, Recitation and Deployment Tactics, the party usually has <em>more</em> than enough shielding to survive.</p>